TriggeredMessaging/short-memory/README.md

 $ cake
 Cakefile defines the following tasks:

 cake build    # build the short-memory library from source cake watch    # watch the source files for changes, and build

-  -m, --minify       define whether to also minify build or watch
+  -m, --minify       define whether to also minify build or watch -t, --test         run and output tests/coverage to test directory

 $ cake build
 Compiling: src\short-memory.coffee